 Fortunately, as time went on, the benefits of the program became clearer to more of the community at-large.
 Families that were most resistant began to come around once they saw the progress their children were making.
 Struggling students were able to move quickly through remedial content, and advanced students were challenged in a way they had not been before.
 When test scores came back showing double-digit percentile increases in mean and median scores, I was ecstatic.
 Of 26 students, 13 improved by over 20 percentile points in either reasoning or computation.
 One student’s reasoning score jumped from the 20th to the 90th percentile.
 Though there is a lot to be learned outside of test scores, they were one more way to show that the risk was paying off.

 What do you think?

 Do you have a story to share about implementing a blended learning program?
 Are you looking to gamify your classes?
-Please share your thoughts on this latest entry or tell us about your personal experience with blended and gamified learning.
+Please share your thoughts or tell us about your personal experience with blended and gamified learning.
+Contact us.